 In the period 1970-89 covered by this classic rock interview for his Best pt 2 with Rock and Roll Hall of Fame inductee Todd Rundgren, he made twenty-two albums in seventeen years either as a solo artist or the leader of the multi-threat Utopia.
 “Prolific” seems woefully inadequate to begin to describe that enormous creative output.
 “Most of these albums are a result of some kind of musical adventure,” Todd explains.”
 It’s a privilege that a lot of people don’t enjoy.”

 ” It went platinum (1,000,000 sales ) in thirteen days,” Pat Benatar states matter-of-factly while she and hubby/ musical director Neil Giraldo reminisce In the Studio about the explosive third album,”Precious Time”, as it headed rapidly to the top-selling perch in America in Summer 1981…

-Bryan Adams joins me for the twenty-fifth anniversary of his seventh studio album, 18 ‘Til I Die , a #1 seller in the UK and Top Five sales in Australia, Austria, Belgium, Canada, Finland, Germany, Sweden, and Switzerland.
+Bryan Adams joins me for his seventh studio album, 18 ‘Til I Die , a #1 seller in the UK and Top Five sales in Australia, Austria, Belgium, Canada, Finland, Germany, Sweden, and Switzerland.
 The international popularity was driven by hits “The Only Thing That Looks Good on You is Me”, “Have You Ever Really Loved a Woman”, and the title song.